OuyangJunyuan/OuyangJunyuan/README.md

 <h2 align="center">About me</h2>
 <p align="center">
-    Hello!
-My name is Ouyang Junyuan, a master at nROS-lab, HITsz.
+    There is Ouyang Junyuan, a master at nROS-lab, HITsz.
 </p>

 *  :orange_book: Focusing on Robotic & Autonomous Driving